 At Eatock, the health, safety and well-being of every child are of paramount concern.
-The school operates a very strict Safeguarding and Child Protection Policy which is based upon the Children's Act 2004, and in the government's guidance document 'Keeping Children Safe in Education 2015'.
+The school operates a very strict Safeguarding and Child Protection Policy which is based upon the Children's Act 2004, and in the government's guidance documents 'Keeping Children Safe in Education 2018' and 'Working Together to Safeguard Children'.
 All staff are fully trained in safeguarding procedures and policies.
 The Headteacher is the Designated Child Protection Officer.
-Two further members of the school Leadership team have also completed the higher level safeguarding training.
+Three further members of the school Leadership team have also completed the higher level safeguarding training.
 There is also a designated Safeguarding Governor who along with the Headteacher, oversees all aspects of child protection and safeguarding.
 The main thrust of our practice within this policy is: